ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 There are a number of special cases for unit testing the environment of an Ansible module.
-The most common are documented below, and suggestions for others can be found by looking at the source code of the existing unit tests or asking on the Ansible IRC channel or mailing lists.
+The most common are documented below, and suggestions for others can be found by looking at the source code of the existing unit tests or asking on the Ansible chat channel or mailing lists.
+For more infomration on joining chat channels and subscribing to mailing lists, see :ref:`communication`.

 Module argument processing
 --------------------------